-- 3. THAT the items in the Agenda be approved by the Board as presented/amended. - 4.
-THAT the items in the Consent Agenda be approved by the Board as presented/amended. - 6.2 THAT the Board accept the Anti-Black Racism Working Group Workplan as presented. - 7.1 THAT the Board adopt Monitoring Report EL #10 Communication and Counsel to the Board as presented and; THAT the Board adopt Policy EL #10 Communication and Counsel to the Board as presented/amended, the Policy being complete, sound and effective. - 8.3 THAT the Board accept the recommendations of the report from the Ends Ad Hoc Committee as presented/amended. - 12.
+- 3. THAT the items in the Agenda be approved by the Board as presented/amended. - 5.
+THAT the items in the Consent Agenda be approved by the Board as presented/amended. - 8.1 THAT the Board adopt Monitoring Report EL 10 Communication and Counsel to the Board as presented; and THAT the Board adopt Policy EL 10 Communication and Counsel to the Board as presented/amended, the Policy being complete, sound, and effective. - 10.1 THAT the Board adopt Governance Process Policy GP 11 Advocacy as presented/amended, the policy being complete, sound, and effective. - 12.2 THAT the Board approve the closure of George Ashe Library on Friday, July 22, 2022 for the purposes of Staff Learn Day. - 12.
 THAT the meeting be adjourned.